-Fiscal Performance for 2016/17
+2016/17 Fiscal Performance

-- 35. The implementation of the budget for FY 2016/17 is progressing well.
-However, revenue collection has lagged in the first quarter with mixed results with some streams showing improvements while most others lagging behind target.
-With a collection of KES 40,698,810 its improbable that the target of approximately KES 48,385,410 could be met. - 36.
-Equally, expenditures lagged behind their respective targets during the first quarter but are expected to pick up in the next quarter as implementation of development programmes and the general activity of Government gain pace.

-37. By the end of September 2016, total cumulative revenue including A-I-A collected amounted to Ksh 1.56 billion against a target of Ksh 1.67 billion, representing a shortfall of Ksh 0.11 billion.
-The shortfall was as a result of the below target collection of the local revenue by Ksh 7.687 million as well as failure of National Government to remit conditional grants amounting to KES 95,799,523 The shortfall in local revenue was mainly on account of underperformance in unstructured streams and land rates.
+- 33. The implementation of the budget for FY 2016/17 is progressing well.
+However, revenue collection has been below target in the first quarter.
+Revenue streams have demonstrated with mixed results with some streams showing improvements while others have continued to lag behind target.
+With an overall collection of KES 40,698,810 against a target of approximately KES 48,385,410 for the first quarter alone, it is unlikely that the original annual targets could be met. - 34.
+Equally, actual expenditures have lagged behind their respective targets during the first quarter even though actual expenditures are expected to pick up in the next quarter as implementation of development programmes and the general activity of Government gather pace. - 35.
+By the end of September 2016, total cumulative revenue including A-I-A collected amounted to Ksh 1.56 billion against a target of Ksh 1.67 billion, representing a shortfall of Ksh 0.11 billion.
+The shortfall was as a result of the below target collection of the local